 This lounge has been furnished for students’ use and is located on the second floor of Presser Hall.
 Students are asked to take care that the furnishings remain usable.
 Individual practice is not allowed in the lounge.

-Generally, the only room in Presser Hall or McMahan Hall in which food can be served is Presser 132 (Tinsley).
+The only room in Presser Hall or McMahan Hall in which food can be served is Presser 132 (Tinsley).
 No food or drink (other than water) is permitted in any classrooms or rehearsal rooms other than P132 (Tinsley).

 H. Douglas Lee Chapel

 Care must be taken in the scheduling of H. Douglas Lee Chapel since it is also used by other organizations on campus.
-All questions are to be referred to the Administrative Assistant to the Dean.
+All questions are to be referred to the Executive Assistant to the Dean.